 Music Intent

-At Farsley Springbank we believe all children should gain a firm understanding of what music is through listening, singing, playing, evaluating, analysing, and composing across a wide variety of historical periods, styles, traditions and musical genres.
+At Farsley Springbank we believe every child should develop a secure understanding of music through listening, singing, playing, evaluating, analysing, and composing across a wide range of historical periods, styles, traditions, and genres.

 Implementation